osteele/contextual-langdetect/README.md

 ## Documentation

 - [Context-Aware Detection](./docs/context_aware_detection.md) - Learn how the context-aware language detection algorithm works
-- [Language Detection Tool](./docs/detect_languages_tool.md) - Documentation for the language detection development tool

-## Related Projects
+## My Related Projects

-- [audio2anki](https://github.com/osteele/audio2anki) - Extract audio from video files for creating Anki language flashcards
-- [add2anki](https://github.com/osteele/add2anki) - Browser extension to add words and phrases to Anki language learning decks
+- [add2anki](https://github.com/osteele/add2anki) - Browser extension to add
+  words and phrases to Anki language learning decks. `contextual-langdetect` was extracted from this.
+- [audio2anki](https://github.com/osteele/audio2anki) - Extract audio from video
+  files for creating Anki language flashcards. `add2anki` was developed to support this and other tools.

 ## License